OWASP/API-Security/2023/en/src/0xa2-broken-authentication.md

-Because the API does not require the user to confirm their identity by providing their current password, bad actors are able to put themselves in a position to steal the auth token.They also might be able to take over the victim's account by starting the reset password workflow after updating the email address of the victim's account.
+Because the API does not require the user to confirm their identity by providing their current password, bad actors are able to put themselves in a position to steal the auth token.
+They also might be able to take over the victim's account by starting the reset password workflow after updating the email address of the victim's account.